Mechanism of Action

 Inclusion rationale

-Selenium contributes to the protection of cells against oxidative stress, to the normal functioning of the immune system, to normal thyroid function and to the maintenance of normal hair and nails.
+Selenium contributes to the protection of cells from oxidative stress, to the normal function of the immune system, to normal thyroid function and to the maintenance of normal hair and normal nails.
 The human genome encodes 25 selenoproteins, including glutathione peroxidases (enzymes that neutralize hydrogen peroxide and lipid hydroperoxides) and thioredoxin reductases, involved in regenerating intracellular antioxidant systems.
 In selenomethionine form, selenium is non-specifically incorporated into body proteins in place of methionine, creating a reservoir mobilizable according to the body's needs.
 Selenium content in European soils is generally lower than in North American soils, resulting in variable dietary intakes across regions.
 The deiodinases, enzymes responsible for converting thyroxine (T4) to triiodothyronine (T3, the active form), are themselves selenoproteins.
 Selenium and iodine (also present in the formula) therefore work in tandem to support normal thyroid function.

 Selected form

 L-selenomethionine, an organic form of selenium where the selenium atom replaces sulphur in methionine, an essential amino acid.
 This form exactly replicates the selenium naturally present in food (cereals, Brazil nuts, legumes).
 Unlike inorganic forms (selenite, selenate), selenomethionine is recognised by intestinal amino acid transporters, providing significantly higher oral bioavailability.
 Selenium contributes to the normal function of the immune system and to the protection of cells from oxidative stress.
-Quality: vegan, non-GMO, allergen-free.

 Formula dosage

-0 to 150 µg.
+0 to 100 µg.

 Synergies in the formula